Last updated

 Description

 Launches the "sign in with google" page in your default web browser.
-This gives our backend access only to your email and name from your google account.
-See our privacy-policy to learn how we protect this information.
+This gives our backend access to only your email and name according to your google account.
+See our to learn how we protect this information.

 Once signed-in successfully, an auth-token is saved in the text file burla_credentials.json

 .
-This file is stored in your operating systems recommended user data directory which is determined using the appdirs python library.
+This file is stored in your operating system's recommended user data directory which is determined using the python library.

 This token is refreshed each time the burla login